 No spread is included for Coinbase Advanced because you're interacting directly with the order book.

 Coinbase One is a subscription product that offers fee-free buying and selling of cryptocurrencies, with certain limitations.
 Members may still have spread included in their quoted prices.

 Coinbase occasionally tests changes to fees and spread.
 These changes may be rolled out across different regions, assets, order sizes, and types of trades.

 Coinbase shows you the total amount, inclusive of spread and fees, each time you preview a trade and afterwards in your transaction history.

 All trades from your Primary Balance are executed through Coinbase Exchange's central limit order book or competitive auctions.
 You can view a market’s order book, bid, ask, and depth in real-time.
 These order books determine the quoted prices you see during trading.

 Coinbase does not have any payment for order flow (PFOF) relationships with market makers.

 There is no fee to stake or unstake.
 Coinbase takes a commission based on the rewards you receive from the network.
-Our standard commission is 35% for ADA, ATOM, DOT, SOL and XTZ (26.3% for eligible Coinbase One members) and 25% for ETH.
+Our standard commission is 35% for ADA, ATOM, DOT, MATIC, SOL and XTZ (26.3% for eligible assets to eligible Coinbase One members) and 25% for ETH.
 Some users may receive offers for staking promotions with lower rates.
 The APY and rewards shown in your account always reflects the earnings you receive after our commission.
 You can find more about commissions in the Coinbase User Agreement.